Robie is an Italian artist who now lives in the US. She loves to share useful vacation tips and first-hand knowledge about Italy.

 Vertical Kilometer, and the newest addition, P4 for the Great War.

 Each mountain trail in the "Stolvizza Paths" project is different and features a different part of Stolvizza.

-Ta Lipa Pot, which in local dialect means "the beautiful path", is a path rich in history, traditions, culture, and unmatched natural beauty.
+- Ta Lipa Pot, which in the local dialect means "the beautiful path," is a path rich in history, traditions, culture, and unmatched natural beauty.

-P4 of the Great War was opened in 2015 to celebrate the centennial of World War I. The route is very scenic and touches two significant places: a war trench and a famous location that was home of a tragic event, both from World War I.
+- P4 of the Great War was opened in 2015 to celebrate the centennial of World War I. The route is very scenic and touches two significant places: a war trench and a famous location that was home to a tragic event, both from World War I.